The Reason Behind Showing No Emotion

 Having difficulties socially engaging?

-What does it mean to have no emotions: Understanding emotional detachment
+What does it mean to not be feeling any emotions?
+Understanding emotional detachment

 Emotional detachment can be described as the avoidance of developing and/or showing emotional connection with people in your life.
 Experiencing emotional numbness can be due to a lack of positive and negative emotions or a lack of outward projection.